Description

 - If a scoring error is believed to have been made, the coach must notify the moderator before the next round begins so that the error can be resolved.

-- If a tie-breaker is necessary after 10 lightning questions, each team in the tie-breaker will be asked extra lightning questions.
+- If a tie-breaker is necessary after the live round questions, each team in the tie-breaker will be asked extra lightning questions.
 An incorrect answer will eliminate that team, with the round continuing until a winning team is determined.

 Live Round Challenges